unChaz/sci-fi-5e/srd/classes/warlock.md

 >
 > **_Pact of the Blade._** If your patron is the Archfey, your weapon might be a slender blade wrapped in leafy vines.
 If you serve the Fiend, your weapon could be an axe made of black metal and adorned with decorative flames.
 If your patron is the Great Old One, your weapon might be an ancient-looking spear, with a gemstone embedded in its head, carved to look like a terrible unblinking eye.
 >
-> **_Pact of the Tome._** Your Book of Shadows might be a fine, gilt-edged tome with spells of enchantment and illusion, gifted to you by the lordly Archfey.
-It could be a weighty tome bound in demon hide studded with iron, holding spells of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
-Or it could be the tattered diary of a lunatic driven mad by contact with the Great Old One, holding scraps of spells that only your own burgeoning insanity allows you to understand and cast.
+> **_Pact of the Tome._** Your Book of Shadows might be a fine, gilt-edged tome with tek skills of enchantment and illusion, gifted to you by the lordly Archfey.
+It could be a weighty tome bound in demon hide studded with iron, holding tek skills of conjuration and a wealth of forbidden lore about the sinister regions of the cosmos, a gift of the Fiend.
+Or it could be the tattered diary of a lunatic driven mad by contact with the Great Old One, holding scraps of tek skills that only your own burgeoning insanity allows you to understand and cast.